MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-mac-sso-extension-plugin.md

 * Remove or move the Intune Company Portal app to the Trash, then restart your device.
 After the restart is complete, you can try re-install the Company Portal app.
 * Re-enroll your device.

-If none of above methods resolve your issue, there might be something else in your environment that could be blocking associated domain validation.
-If that happens, please reach out to Apple support for further troubleshooting.
+If none of above methods resolve your issue, there may be something else in your environment that could be blocking the associated domain validation.
+If this happens, please reach out to Apple support for further troubleshooting.

 #### Validate SSO configuration profile on macOS device